ahmedmustafaux/cequens-newux/DEVELOPMENT_GUIDELINES.md

 - Implement proper loading and error states
 - Use proper TypeScript types for API responses

+### **Mock Data**
+- Use centralized mock data from `src/data/mock-data.ts`
+- Keep data generation logic in the mock data file, not in components
+- Components should import and use mock data functions
+- This separation makes it easier to replace with real API calls later

 ### **Form Handling**
 - Use react-hook-form for form management
 - Implement proper validation with Zod